Ayurvedic Diet & Digestion School

 Health obviously plays an important role in living well.
 Yet everyday we see in our clinic how excessive concern for one's health often leads to disease due to stress, worry, and perfectionism.
 Orthorexia, or excessive preoccupation with healthy eating, is itself a disease.
 What then, if not health perfectionism, does practicing the "science of life" look and feel like?

 Instead of perfect health, Ayurveda cultivates a perfect love for life.
-Ayurveda practitioners are biophilic, which means they "love living things."
+Ayurveda practitioners are life-lovers.
+They "love living things."
 They may love gardening and growing their own food.
 Perhaps they own a few chickens or pets.
 They love children, family, and people.
 They choose to surround themselves with life, giving their attention to things that are alive.
 They devote themselves to increasing life and celebrate the birth of life.
 They preserve life with medicines, encourage others with philosophies that affirm life, and live life fully and completely.
 They cultivate love of living things as a virtue.

 Loving and tending livings things is a character choice that affects each and every part of a practitioner's existence.
 This disposition also brings them into communion with all that is necessary to support life, and gives practitioners an uncanny knack for living well.
-This sentiment of a society organized in the support of life is eloquently captured in the words of Jesus, "I came that they may have life, and have it abundantly."
+This sentiment of a society organized in the support of life is eloquently captured in the gospel of John, where Jesus states, "I came that they may have life, and have it abundantly."
 (John 10:10)

 The practice of loving life naturally leads to a certain "bio-passionate" lifestyle and personality.
 The habit of life-loving may be compared to tending a garden.
 To tend a garden, you regularly water the garden, fertilize it, and let it grow.
 Tending the garden is simple, peaceful, and quiet.
 It is a wholesome, structured activity requiring time, patience, daily attention, and a gentle hand.
 Ayurveda is similarly wholesome, gentle, and patient.
 Practicing Ayurveda means inviting routine, regularity, and slowness to your life.
 To love life, one must tend to the body.
 This includes cultivating joy for all the activities necessary to support one's biology, from cooking, to fitness, to cleanliness, to getting to bed on time.
 Supporting life also requires pruning some branches every now and then.